ellipsis-drive/python-package/docs/util/index.md

 **Mandatory arguments**

-- targetFile (string) path to write ot
+- targetFile (string or bytes) path to write to
 - r (3D numpy array) numpy array of the data of the raster to write
 - epsg (int) epsg code of the raster